In Search Of Space

 - Billboard, 1972.

 With the whoosh of synthesizers and audio generators propelling them into the nether reaches of circa-'68 space rock, Hawkwind extends the limits of what were once familiar musical frontiers.
-Without the hysteria of pseudo-psychedilia, they explore the expressive possibilites of such once-trite techniques as phase distortion and frequency filtering.
+Without the hysteria of pseudo-psychedelia, they explore the expressive possibilities of such once-trite techniques as phase distortion and frequency filtering.
 Makes you wonder what the Stones' Satanic Majesties would sound like if it came out today instead of way back when.

 - Steve Ditlea, Circus, 7/72.